realm/SwiftLint/README.md

 $ swiftlint help
 Available commands:

-   help      Display general or command-specific help lint      Print lint warnings and errors for the Swift files in the current directory (default command) rules     Display the list of rules and their identifiers version   Display the current version of SwiftLint
+   autocorrect  Automatically correct warnings and errors help         Display general or command-specific help lint         Print lint warnings and errors for the Swift files in the current directory (default command) rules        Display the list of rules and their identifiers version      Display the current version of SwiftLint
 ```

 Run `swiftlint` in the directory containing the Swift files to lint.
 Directories
 will be searched recursively.

+If you want to specify a list of files when using `lint` or `autocorrect`
+(like modified files in the working tree based on `git ls-files -m`)
+you can do so by passing the option `--use-script-input-files` and setting
+the `SCRIPT_INPUT_FILE_COUNT` environment variable.

 ## Rules